motorlearner/blogdown-website-old/content/blog/freqstatsprimer/index.markdown

   distribution is normal, and that \(\sigma=1\).
 </p>

-An easy way to remember what the symbols ($\mu,\sigma,m,s,N$) stand for is: greek letter are for population parameters (latin ones for sample parameters) and letters that are pronounced with M at the beginning are for the mean (the ones with S are for the standard deviation).
+An easy way to remember what the symbols `\(\mu,\sigma,m,s,N\)` stand for is: Greek letter are for population parameters (Latin ones for sample parameters) and letters that are pronounced with M at the beginning are for the mean (the ones with S are for the standard deviation).

 <table>
   <tr>